ABTA 38 Years | Mon - Fri: 9am to 5:30pm | Sat: 9am to 5pm | Sun & Bank Hols: 10am to 4:00pm

 Please call free – 0800 707 6229 – for Huge Extra Savings on your Prince Edward Island holiday

 Canada’s smallest province is known for its stunning maritime landscapes, multicoloured houses and miles of pristine beaches.
-You can join in with the local culture; catching and cooking your own lobster or learning an Acadian step dance.
+You can join in with the locals by catching and cooking your own lobster or learning an Acadian step dance.
 Culinary delights include lobster, oysters, mussels and more.
-Prince Edward Island (PEI) was described in Lucy Maud Montgomery’s classic Anne of Green Gables, she wrote about the stunning landscape, a rolling hills, lush fields, gabled farmhouses and villages by the sea.
+Prince Edward Island (PEI) was described in Lucy Maud Montgomery’s classic Anne of Green Gables, in which she wrote about the stunning landscape, the rolling hills, lush fields, gabled farmhouses and villages by the sea.
 The island is largely self-sufficient and is regarded as a farm- and ocean-to-table culinary destination.
 You can explore PEI by car or bike because it is so small.
 Highly recommended is the island’s Confederation Trail which is one of the world’s best cycling destinations.

-The beaches of PEI are legendary, with red sandstone cliffs, whipped white clouds against a brilliant blue sky, frothy white waves and the plethora of vividly coloured houses.
-There are eleven hundred kilometres of shoreline and a lot of that is beaches.
-The first settlers in PEI where English, French, Scottish, and Irish and many of what they first saw has remained untouched, allowing for a walk through history.
+The beaches of PEI are legendary, with red sandstone cliffs, whipped white clouds against a brilliant blue sky, frothy white waves and a plethora of vividly coloured houses.
+There are eleven hundred kilometres of shoreline, much of which is beaches.
+The first settlers in PEI where English, French, Scottish, and Irish and much of what they first saw has remained untouched, allowing you to walk through history.

-There are many advantages to a small island, especially this one.
 The land here is rich, producing a bounty of fruits, vegetables, meat and dairy products.
 The waters teem with fish, as well as lobster, oysters, and other shellfish.
-Ask almost anyone in the world where the best mussels come from, and they’ll tell you: Prince Edward Island.
-The farmers and fishermen provide the ingredients and our award-winning chefs turn those fresh ingredients into culinary masterpieces.
+Ask anyone in the know where the best mussels come from, and they’ll tell you: Prince Edward Island!
+The farmers and fishermen provide the ingredients and award-winning chefs turn those fresh ingredients into culinary masterpieces.

 Prince Edward Island National Park

 Prince Edward Island National Park is a 60-kilometre stretch of the Island’s north shore.
 It is home to Cavendish Beach, the Gulfshore Parkway and Greenwich.
-This national park offer a range of diverse landscapes; you will see sand dunes, wetlands and forests.
+This national park offer a range of diverse landscapes, and you will see sand dunes, wetlands and forests.